 Complementing Greg’s experience, in this post Jefferson Heard shares some of his experience and recommended toolkit.
 Jeff has certainly had the opportunity to do genuine Data Science work in some exciting business and learning communities.

 What struck me most, however, was Jeff’s identification of the role of Domain Scientist.
 From my perspective this maps on well to the more mainstream role of analysts in insight teams and the importance of them developing domain knowledge.
 Whether they work with statistical modellers or data scientists, it is important to highlight the critical importance of those closer to understanding business/customer needs and domain meaning of data available.
 Where I would differ with Jeff, is that many of these ‘Domain Scientists‘ (an analysts) in my experience can use analytics tools far beyond Excel and can also manage data manipulation in SQL etc.

-But, Jeff’s experience is a useful window into the work of those who do have opportunity to dedicate their work to Data Science.
+But, Jeff’s experience is a useful window into the work of those who do have the opportunity to dedicate their work to Data Science.
 His list of resources will also be very useful to those coding in Python.
-Well worth bookmarking to reference when you need a new library/function or dataset.
+Well worth bookmarking to reference when you need a new library/function or dataset:

 Real people, real Data Science

 I hope those personal Data Science stories were interesting and useful.
 With so much hype and vendor spin, it’s important to also hear from real people about their experience.

 If you are considering a career move into Data Science or are hiring a Data Science team, I’d advise you to attend some MeetUps or events where you can talk to those already doing these roles.
 Often the day-to-day reality is far different from the expectations set by universities or the myths spouted by technology vendors.

 That said, there is a growing core of those carving out successful & enjoyable careers using Data Science, so take time to hear their stories too.